SAP/open-ux-tools/README.md

 ### Run unit tests in packages

-To run unit test using `jest`, run the following command at the root of the repo or in the individual package:
+To run unit tests using `jest`, run the following command at the root of the repository or in the individual package:

 ```shell
 pnpm test